 If you need to drop out for any reason, your nearest marshal will inform you of the nearest vehicle access point.
-Here you will be picked up by the Gates of Brockenhurst vehicle.
 You may need to wait before being dropped back at Race Headquarters.
-If you are unable to make it to the vehicle access point emergency pickup will be arranged.
+If you are unable to make it to the vehicle access point an emergency pickup will be arranged.

-Any runner unable to maintain a pace within a 3 ½ hr finishing time will be asked to abandon the race.
-If they chose to continue they do so at their own risk and accept that race support may be removed.
+Any runner who appears during the race to be not maintaining sufficient pace to achieve a 3 hr finishing time may be asked to abandon the race.
+If they chose to continue they do so at their own risk and accept that race support may have been removed.